Grass tetany: Treatment

-Intravenous mixed calcium and magnesium injection are used.
-Subcutaneous injection of magnesium sulfate (200 ml of 50% solution) is also recommended.
+The affected animal is left in the pasture and treated with an intravenous solution of calcium and magnesium.
+A subcutaneous injection of an epsomite solution can also be used.

 Epidemiology

 In Northern Europe, the disease occurs after winter housing.
 But in Australia and New Zealand, where the cows are not housed, the disease occurs in similar conditions, when the animal enters lush, grass-dominant pastures.
 In North America, grass tetany occurs most commonly when range stock are moved onto lush early pasture or when housed stock are turned out onto such pasture in the spring.
 A second high-risk period may occur in the fall.
 Although cereal grasses (e.g. winter wheat) and crested wheatgrass may be especially conducive to grass tetany, the problem can also occur with several other grass species.
 "Winter tetany" may occur with some silages, low-magnesium grass hays, or corn stover.